GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation: Supplementary Experiments

 First, the results suggest that edge generation is a relatively accessible task compared to destination selection.
 Even the base Qwen3-8B model achieves moderate performance, with average scores ranging from 2.41 to 2.47 on the Weibo datasets and 1.87 on Propagate-En.
-These values are substantially higher than typical baseline performance in node retrieval tasks, indicating that generating plausible interaction text benefits heavily from pre-trained language priors.
+Moreover, DGNN provides some auxiliary benefit to the LLM: on the Propagate-EN dataset, DGNN+LLM achieves text quality comparable to the SFT-finetuned model, but fails to improve performance on Weibo-Daily and Weibo-Tech.
+In comparison, Graphia achieves the best performance on all three datasets.These values are substantially higher than typical baseline performance in node retrieval tasks, indicating that generating plausible interaction text benefits heavily from pre-trained language priors.

 Second, despite the low barrier to entry for LLM-based agents, structured training plays a critical role in performance.
 The Graphia-seq variant, which uses only sequential interaction data without explicit topological modeling, performs worse than the SFT baseline in most cases.
 In contrast, Graphia, which incorporates both graph-structural context and structured reward modeling during reinforcement learning, achieves significant improvements, with an average score improvement of 1.66 over SFT on Weibo Daily and 0.61 on Weibo Tech.
 These gains are consistent across all evaluation dimensions, demonstrating that grounding agent behavior in structural dynamics leads to better contextual understanding and more socially coherent interactions.